 Taking a page from focus group moderators

 Every focus group I’ve observed has started with the moderator setting ground rules for discussion.
-These are great ground rules for a critique group discussion:
+These are also great ground rules for a critique group discussion:

 - speak clearly so everyone can hear you